jhu-ospo-courses/JHU-EN.601.270/README.md

 * Be aware of the high-level community and business issues (ownership, licenses, non-profits, community development, culture)
 * Understand the basic framework for intellectual property that every professional developer needs to know

-## Lecture Notes
+## Lectures
-Lecture notes will be posted in the Lectures
+Lectures, presentations, and notes will be posted in [Lectures section](https://github.com/jhu-ospo-courses/JHU-EN.601.270/tree/main/Lectures#lectures-and-notes).
+Lectures will generally consist of notes and a presentation.
+The presentation will be posted as well.
+Required readings from the text books will be listed with the lectures.
+Occassionally published papers will be discussed.
+The papers's citations will be listed with the appropriate lecture (and the paper will be included on the course Blackboard site).

 ## The Student Project
 Students are expected to complete a student project over the course of the semester.